Memory management

 }

 The above script should be equipped with error handling as well as output logging.
-This section has been removed to highlight the most important parts of the code.
+I removed this section to highlight the most important parts of the code.

 Windows scheduled task